Slack and Salesforce release new tools to accelerate team performance

 For companies to thrive in challenging times, speed matters.
 Closing deals, serving customers and getting products to market all require fast decision-making and nimble execution.

 Fortunately, it doesn’t have to be that way.
-Instead, you can make information accessible to everyone, empower your teams to freely share ideas and welcome all teammates into a single inclusive home for collaboration by making Slack your digital HQ.
-That’s why we’ve invested heavily in the Slack platform to give everyone unlimited ways to customise Slack, automate workflows and adapt their workspaces to meet the specific needs of their teams.
+Instead, you can make information accessible to everyone, empower your teams to freely share ideas, and welcome all teammates into a single, inclusive home for collaboration by making Slack your Digital HQ.
+That’s why we’ve invested heavily in the Slack platform to give everyone unlimited ways to customize Slack, automate workflows and adapt their workspaces to meet the specific needs of their teams.

-Now, we’re taking that even further.
-At TrailblazerDX, Salesforce’s leading developer conference, we’ve introduced a first-of-its-kind collection of tools for bringing Salesforce data, workflows and apps into Slack quickly and easily.
-With Salesforce, we’re combining the single view of customers with the place where that collaboration happens, providing business teams – from sales to service to marketing and beyond – with customer insights in the context of their digital HQ, so they can make smarter decisions faster than ever.
+Now we’re taking that even further.
+At TrailblazerDX, Salesforce’s leading developer conference, we’ve introduced a first-of-its kind collection of tools for bringing Salesforce data, workflows and apps into Slack quickly and easily.
+With Salesforce, we’re combining the single view of customers with the place that collaboration happens, providing business teams—from sales to service to marketing and beyond—with customer insights in the context of their digital HQ, so they can make smarter decisions faster than ever.

 Easily simplify and automate work across all your systems